Last Updated: 01.03.2026

 (b) ensure that all personnel engaged in the performance of the services are suitably qualified, experienced and supervised;

-(c) when attending the Site, comply with, and procure that its Workers comply with, all reasonable and notified Site rules, and theClient’s health and safety requirements and security procedures;(d) provide the Services in accordance with any applicable Service Level Indicators; and
+(c) when attending the Site, comply with, and procure that its Workers comply with, all reasonable and notified Site rules, and theClient’s health and safety requirements and security procedures;

 (e) use reasonable endeavours to carry out the Services so as to avoid unnecessary disruption to the Client’s operations.